 In 1996, Adam decided to run for Washington State’s Ninth Congressional District.
 The District, which had been newly created after the 1990 census, was drawn as a swing-district by Washington State’s bi-partisan redistricting commission.
 The District lived up to that reputation by electing a Democrat in 1992 and a Republican in 1994.
 Adam ran against incumbent Randy Tate and in one of the most closely watched races in the country, defeated him 50%-47%.

 In 1993, Adam married Spokane native, Sara Bickle-Eldridge, a graduate of the University of Washington and Seattle University School of Law.
 Their daughter, Kendall Charlotte, was born in July 2000, followed by their son, Jack Evers, in June 2003.
-The Smiths live in Bellevue, where their children attend Issaquah Middle School and Issaquah High School, and participate in the local sports leagues.
-Both Adam and Sara are involved in various community organizations and Sara recently served two terms as PTA President at their children’s school.
+The Smiths live in Bellevue, where their children attend Issaquah Middle School and Issaquah High School, and participate in local sports leagues and school clubs.
+Both Adam and Sara are involved in their community and their children’s schools, with their highlights being Adam’s stint as a recreational soccer coach and Sara’s two terms as PTA President.